They're getting older...

 Psst: Wanna buy some "Miracle Wheat"?

-The strange tale of Charles Taze Russell and his 'Miracle Wheat' begins with the breathless announcement,
+rolling.
+The strange tale of Russell's 'Miracle Wheat' begins with the announcement,

 in Zion's Watch Tower, of a startling new discovery: